shakeelmohamed/egress-bootstrap/README.md

     </tr>
 </table>

-Egress is a minimal [Express](http://expressjs.com/) app template for a user account system.
-I built this with the intention of getting user-based node.js apps scaffolded out quickly.
+## Usage
-The backend is implemented using PostgreSQL.
+* The best way to use Egress is by using the [Yeoman generator](http://github.com/shakeelmohamed/generator-egress)

-## Installing

 * This package was not meant to be installed over npm
     * But, you can run `npm install egress`, then copy the contents of the `node_modules/egress` folder to the root of your project directory and follow the steps below
     * Or, you can clone this project in the root of your project directory by executing `git clone git@github.com/shakeelmohamed/egress.git`
-* You probably don't need to declare this as a dependency in your `package.json`
+* You don't need to declare this package as a dependency in your project's `package.json` file.

-## Usage

 ### Development with Foreman: